r4work/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. Mudit Kumar Singh is a Fulbright alumnus and Visiting Research Fellow affiliated to Duke University.
-He has been doing research, advocacy, and teaching for the last ten years in India.
+Welcome to my website!
+I am a Fulbright alumnus and Visiting Research Fellow affiliated to Duke University.
+I have been doing research, advocacy, and teaching for the last ten years in India.